Aid Like a Paycheck

 For the most up to date information on your financial aid award and your specific financial aid refund payment schedule, please check your SOS account.

 San Jacinto College is also testing which method of refunding financial aid works best in helping students manage their finances and succeed in college.
 As part of this study, San Jacinto College will share your student records data with a research organization called MDRC.
 These data include personal identifiers, such as name and contact information, enrollment in college, courses attempted and completed, grades, and financial aid receipt.
 In the future, researchers may contact you to ask questions about financial aid and your experiences in college.
 Information that MDRC and San Jacinto College collect for the study will be kept confidential and will be used for research purposes only.
-If you have questions about the study, or you don’t want to be contacted or your data to be shared, please contact Evan Weissman at firstname.lastname@example.org.
+If you have questions about the study, or you don’t want to be contacted or your data to be shared, please contact MDRC at email@example.com.
 Whether or not you remain in the study, you will always have access to financial aid or any other San Jacinto College services.

-Information that MDRC and San Jacinto College collect for the study will be kept confidential and will be used for research purposes only.
+Information that MDRC and San Jacinto College collect for the study will be kept confidential and will only be used for research purposes only.
 Paper research records that include identifying information such as names, addresses, or Social Security Numbers will be kept in locked filing cabinets or locked offices at MDRC and San Jacinto College.
 Computerized research data will be kept in password-protected files.
 All paper and computerized files containing identifying information will be destroyed at the end of the study.